nvim-neorocks/lz.n/README.md

     `lz.n` provides a `colorscheme` handler in the plugin spec.
   - Heuristics for determining a `main` module and automatically calling a `setup()` function.
+  - Heuristics for loading plugins on `require`.
+    You can use [`lzn-auto-require`](https://github.com/horriblename/lzn-auto-require) for that.
   - Abstractions for plugin configuration with an `opts` table.
     `lz.n` provides simple hooks that you can use to specify when to load configurations.